noyanbaykal/UIChanges/README.md

 The reminders that are turned on by default are breath timer with sound, enter combat event, ability / spell failed due to lack of line of sight and gathering failure.
 Many other reminders for combat events can be enabled.
 The error display can be moved with a CTRL click or anchored to the TargetFrame.

 **Druid Mana Bar**
 Displays a mana bar underneath the player frame when shapeshifted into a druid form that does not use mana.
-This feature exists in WOTLK classic so this is for classic era only.
+This feature exists in WOTLK & onwards so this is for classic era only.
 The mana bar obeys the "Status Text Display" preference under the Interface options.

 **Party Pet Frames**
 Back in vanilla the default party frames used to show party pet frames as well.
 This feature seems to have been hidden behind a console variable and the pet power frames dropped somewhere around patch 7.0.3.
 This module enables the console variable and implements the missing power bars.
 The visibility provided might come in handy when you are in a dungeon with a pet class and notice through the pet frame the pet getting two shotted even though you don't expect anyone to be in combat or when you are forced to make a last stand and a clutch heal to a pet might make all the difference.